antoinegreuzard/antoinegreuzard/README.md

 Over the years, I've tackled a wide array of projects, each with their unique challenges and opportunities.
 This has shaped me into a versatile and adaptable developer, always ready to cater to the specific needs of each client.

-## 🤖 Member of the Influactive Team

-As a proud member of the **Influactive** team, I'm privileged to have access to a treasure trove of resources and knowledge.
-This keeps me updated on the latest web trends and technological innovations.
-Working alongside dynamic professionals is an added perk, constantly inspiring me to push boundaries.

 ## 🎯 Passion for Freelancing

-While affiliated with a team, my heart truly lies in freelancing.
 I love the autonomy, freedom, and the opportunity to forge closer relationships with my clients.
 You have my commitment to a dedicated service, tailored to your exact needs.

 ## 💡 Interested in Collaborating?